 Future Farmer Program

-- Mi’kmaq First Nations and other Indigenous Organizations who are new agricultural producers with a business or succession plan; and
+- Mi’kmaq First Nations and other Indigenous groups; and

-- New agricultural producers with a business or succession plan.
+- Have a business or succession plan;

 - Facilitation and coaching assistance by a program advisor;